The best cycling holidays in Europe.

 After leaving Stein am Rhein the cycle path leads you through forests and across open farmland.
 The Rhine River is never far away and before long you arrive in the Swiss town of Schaffhausen.
 This beautiful old town has a pleasant pedestrianised area and two charming town squares.
 It also has a natural, outdoor pool located in the Rhine River itself – a unique experience.

 It’s only a short ride from Schaffhausen downstream to the impressive Rhine Falls.
-Here the mighty river plunges 75 feet with 600,000 liters of water passing every second.
+Here the mighty river plunges 75 feet with 600,000 litres of water passing every second.
 Your holiday includes a boat trip out to the base of the falls allowing you to experience the sheer power of the thundering torrent close-up.

 After breakfast it is time to check-out and head for home or your next adventure.